PonteIneptique/Georges/documentation/Step.md

 #Step

 To simplify the addition of new node discovery service (which from a regular expression creates a new node), a Step object is available.
-You can find it in the folder `tools/steps.py`.
+You can find it in the file [tools/steps.py](../tools/steps.py).
+It is declared at the beginning of `__main__.py`

 The Steps come in the process when `senses` have been drawn. **Steps will be performed on the content matched as a sense definition.** Let's have a look at is structure...

+##Example
+If you want to see how to code your own step, go [there](Step-Example.md).
+But may be read the documentation before

 ##Structure of Step()
 The Step object takes up to five parameters which are :